-Next to creatine, protein and omega-3 fatty acids, the trio of branched-chain amino acids (BCAAs) — consisting of leucine, isoleucine and valine — is the most popular sports supplement in the world today.
+Next to creatine, protein and omega-3 fatty acids, branched-chain amino acids (BCAAs) — consisting of leucine, isoleucine, and valine — are among the most popular sports supplements in the world today.

 Trumpeted by 3-time Mr. Olympia Frank Zane, who claims to “have been doing massive doses of amino acids” since the 1960s, BCAAs have been shown to spur muscle growth/prevent muscle wasting, decrease muscle soreness and reduce fatigue while exercising.

 A 2017 study showed that people who consumed 5.6 grams of BCAAs after their resistance workouts had a 22 percent greater increase in muscle protein synthesis compared to those who did not.
 (Why 5.6 grams was decided on — as opposed to 5.5 or 5.7 grams — is a mystery best pondered after 10.2 shots of tequila.)

 So, if you’re looking to get the most out of your workouts, check out VPX Amino Rush® 2:2:1 BCAA today!

 There are 20 amino acids that comprise the thousands of unique proteins in the human body.
 Nine of these amino acids are considered “essential” (they are not produced by the body and must be obtained through one’s diet) and three of the essential amino acids — leucine, isoleucine, and valine — have a distinct structure consisting of an aliphatic side-chain with a branch (hence the name “branched-chain” amino acids).